cyruscyliu/firmguide/analyses/README.md

 #### Analysis Group

-Multiple analyses as a group but only one is valid.
+[WIP] Multiple analyses as a group but only one is valid.
 Extend `AnalysisGroup` in stead of `Analysis`.

 #### Analysis Manager

-Call `register_analysis` to register an analysis and call `run` to run them all, which is transparent to developers.
+Call `register_analysis` to register an analysis and call `run` to run them all.
-Analyses will be run in topology order according to their requirements.
+The details are transparent to developers and all analyses will be run in topology order according to their requirements.

 ### Analysis Dependency and Exception